-WordPress gives you the ability to quickly and easily add, remove, and reconfigure various blocks of content on your site’s sidebar menu (and header and footer sections too, depending on what theme you have installed) using widgets.
+WordPress allows you to quickly and easily add, delete, and manage various blocks of content in your site’s sidebar menu (or header and footer sections too, depending on your theme) using widgets.

-In this article you will learn what WordPress widgets are, what they do and how widgets can improve the functionality of your web site.
+This blog post explains what widgets are, what they do and how widgets can help you to enhance the functionality of your site.

-WordPress widgets are small modules of code that perform a specific function, such as adding a functionality, or a script or list item to your website.
+A widget is a self-contained block of code that performs a specific function, such as adding an enhancement, or a text box or menu item to your WP site.

-The WordPress application is written using a web language called PHP (Hypertext Preprocessor).
-Normally, in order to add features and functions to a website, you need to know how to program web code.
+WordPress is written using a web language called PHP (Hypertext Preprocessor).
+Normally, to add features and functions that will enhance the functionality of a website, you have to know how to write code.

-Now … don’t worry if the above sounds too technical.
-As you are about to discover, widgets are made for non-techies.
+Now … don’t worry if this all sounds too technical.
+As you are about to learn, WP widgets are made for non-techies.

-(Widgets help you control specific features and functions on your site without the need to touch code!)
+(Widgets help you manage many features and functions on your site without the need to edit code!)

-Widgets were originally designed to provide a simple way to give WordPress users to control aspects of their WordPress theme’s layout and functionality.
+Widgets were originally developed to provide an easy way of allowing WordPress users to control aspects of their website’s layout and functionality.

 In plain English terms, a widget lets you do things like:

-- Easily add, edit and remove features in parts of your website without touching any code, and
+- Easily add, edit and delete features in certain parts of your WordPress site without touching any underlying code, and

-- Reconfigure how various elements display on ”widgetized” areas of your site (e.g. the sidebar, header, footer and other areas) using drag-and-drop technology.
+- Rearrange the functional layout of your WordPress theme on ”widgetized” areas of your site (e.g. the sidebar, header, footer and other areas) using drag-and-drop technology.

-Here are just some of the functions you can add to your site’s sidebar navigation area (plus headers and footers and other areas, depending on the theme you have installed) using widgets:
+Here are just some of the many additional components you can add to your site’s sidebar section (and headers and footers and other areas, depending on your theme) using widgets:

 - links to resources